'Dip It' By Pilar founder might land a deal with Walmart

 One Rio Grande Valley dipping sauce company might go national.

-Pilar Gonzalez, CEO of 'Dip It' by Pilar entered a competition in hopes of getting her product on Walmart shelves across the country.
+Pilar Gonzalez, the CEO of 'Dip It' by Pilar, entered a competition in hopes of getting her product on Walmart shelves across the country.
 She is now the only finalist in Texas out of nearly 5,000 applicants.

-Gonzalez said she is hopes to land the gig with Walmart, but most importantly making the Rio Grande Valley proud.
+Gonzalez said she hopes to land the gig with Walmart and make the Valley proud.

-"I feel a lot of responsibility because 'Dip It' was not born just because of me it's because of the community that has raised the bar — pushed me to another level," Gonzalez.
+"I feel a lot of responsibility because 'Dip It' was not born just because of me.
+It's because of the community that has raised the bar — pushed me to another level," Gonzalez said.

 Watch the video for the full story.